Stormont Assembly to debate ban on hunting with dogs in Northern Ireland - NewsBreak

 Hunting with dogs has been banned in England, Scotland, and Wales since the early 2000s.

-The bill will be open for debate on the floor of the Assembly on Monday after gaining significant support during a public consultation with nearly 80% of the 18,000 respondents in favour of a ban.
+The Bill gained significant support during a public consultation with nearly 80% of the 18,000 respondents in favour of a ban.

 It is understood to be the largest consultation response in Stormont’s history.

-“The appetite of the public to end this cruel practice which causes unthinkable pain and suffering for innocent wild animals,” he said.

-“It must be recognised that, now, with the bill being presented to the Assembly, we are coming to a pivotal juncture for animal welfare here in Northern Ireland, which will set the tone for our future.

-“There is a real opportunity here for the Assembly to put on record their commitment to enhancing animal welfare standards, and specifically on this occasion, introducing legislation which has been in place in other regions for nearly 20 years.
+“There is a real opportunity here for the Assembly to put on record their commitment to enhancing animal welfare standards, and specifically on this occasion, introducing legislation which has been in place in other regions for nearly 20 years,” he said.

-“The arguments against banning hunting wild mammals with dogs are based on tradition and pest control however it is categorically clear that the cruelty involved in this activity far outweighs any supposed benefit.

-“Moreover, the rationalisation regarding pest control is tenuous at best as there is no evidence of this being the case.
+But Gary McCartney, director of Countryside Alliance Ireland, which opposes the Bill, contended that it could “potentially criminalise every dog owner in Northern Ireland” and “also represents an attack on the rural way of life”.

+“Anyone whose dog chases a rabbit or squirrel, for example, whilst they are simply out for a walk in the park, partaking in country pursuits, checking their livestock or engaged in any other activity will be committing a criminal offence,” he said.

 The best videos delivered daily